 - The fourth and last step is the recovery period following the surgery; it may take 3-9 months.

-Atrophy of the dental tissue is usually due to the edentuolus area, that is, the area of a missing tooth.
+As it has been previously indicated, the most common reason for bone tissue atrophy is the absence of tooth or teeth.
 Losing a tooth means that the mechanic pressure on the area of the missing tooth ceases, resulting in the thinning of the bone.
-If the patient would like to have implants inserted, they may have to face problems, as the amount of bone is not sufficient for the new tooth root.
+If we intend to have an implant to fill our absent tooth or teeth, under the condition of bone defects there is insufficient bone for the new tooth.
 In such cases, bone grafting is the solution, as the missing tooth can be replaced without any difficulties after the process.
-Bone augmentation may also be necessary after the removal of a cyst or a dental root, and in order to stabilize the loosened teeth of patients suffering from periodontal disease.
+Bone augmentation may also be necessary after the removal of a cyst or a dental root and in order to stabilize the loosened teeth of patients suffering from periodontal disease.

 Thanks to advanced technology used in the process, the risks involved are minimal.
 Of course, like in other medical intervention, certain complications may still occur.
 One of such problems may be that the substance used for replacing the bone does not properly grow together with the own bone.
 Should this happen, the artificial material is removed and another surgery is carried out to deal with the issue.
 The problem is not a frequent one, so the intervention can be considered safe and efficient.